pmean/build-website/text/05/NondestructiveEditing.md

 > operation and two of the patients after a certain date who seemed to
 > have a positive number of collar sutures actually had zero.
 There were
 > several other changes along these lines, and I realized that I
-> couldn\'t very easily backtrack from one version of the data set to
+> couldn't very easily backtrack from one version of the data set to
 > another or to document exactly what changes had been made.
 >
 > So I decided that from then on, I was going to edit the data in a